Coupler curves of moving graphs and counting realizations of rigid graphs: Applications of the main result

 In this particular example $\cH$ and $\cI$ are isomorphic as calligraphs, so $[\cH]=[\cI]$.
 However, in general we need to compute $c(\cI\cup\cL)$, $c(\cI\cup\cR)$ and $c(\cI\cup\cC_8)$ as well and thus in total the numbers of realizations of six graphs with at most $|\vv(\cH)|+1$ vertices.
 We conclude from Axiom \AXM{2} that

 \begin{remark}[algorithms] Our example works in general and can be translated into \ALG{class} and \ALG{nor}.
 We shall refer to the algorithm described in \citep[Section~5]{rigid-alg} for computing numbers of realizations by ``Algorithm~\cite{rigid-alg}''.
-We can efficiently determine whether a graph is minimally rigid \cite{PebbleGame}.
+A graph can be determined to be minimally rigid in polynomial time in the number of vertices~\cite{PebbleGame}.
 We find calligraphic splits for a minimally rigid graph~$\cU$ by trying out each pair consisting of an edge and a vertex (there are less than $4\cdot\vv(\cU)^2$ possibilities).
-In order to determine whether a calligraphic split~$(\cA,\cB)$ is non-trivial in \ALG{class}, it is sufficient to verify that $|\vv(\cA)|\geq|\vv(\cB)|\geq 5$.
+In order to determine whether a calligraphic split~$(\cA,\cB)$ is non-trivial in \ALG{nor}, it is sufficient to verify that $|\vv(\cA)|\geq|\vv(\cB)|\geq 5$.
 In this case $\cA,\cB\notin\{\cL,\cR,\cC_v\}$ for all $v\in\Z_{\geq 0}$ and thus \ALG{class} and \ALG{nor} do not end up in an infinite recursion.
 Hence, the correctness of \ALG{class} and \ALG{nor} is a straightforward consequence of \AXM{1}, \AXM{2} and \PPP{3}.
 In particular, each linear system of equations in \ALG{class} always has a unique solution.
 See \APP{tree} for an example of the recursive execution tree of \ALG{nor}. \END \end{remark}

 \begin{remark}[experimental results] We call a graph \df{splittable} if it is a minimally rigid graph that admits a non-trivial calligraphic split.
 Notice that if an input graph~$\cU$ is splittable, then \ALG{nor} reduces the computation of $\cc(\cU)$ to the computation of the numbers of realizations of six minimally rigid graphs with at most~$|\vv(\cU)|-1$ vertices.
 To our best knowledge Algorithm~\cite{rigid-alg} is currently the fastest symbolic algorithm for counting complex realizations.
 We still expect that Algorithm~\cite{rigid-alg} is super exponential in~$|\vv(\cU)|$, and indeed \FIG{timing} confirms heuristically that \ALG{nor} leads to a significant speed up for splittable graphs~$\cU$ \st $|\vv(\cU)|\geq 15$.
 In \FIG{chart} we charted the relative number of splittable minimally rigid graphs~$\cU$ \st $7\leq |\vv(\cU)|\leq 12$.
 We used the \texttt{C++} version of Algorithm~\cite{rigid-alg} as a fallback for graphs that are either unsplittable or have less than 13 vertices.
 We remark that if instead we use the slower \textsc{Mathematica} version of Algorithm~\cite{rigid-alg}, then our \textsc{Mathematica} implementation of \ALG{nor} is also faster for splittable graphs with less than 13 vertices.
 The implementations of the algorithms can be found at \cite{CalligraphsWL}. \END \end{remark}